Kim Strong, LCSW

 “Left my first session feeling full of joy and optimism. “

-“I felt like I was able to converse with Kim in an open and honest dialog.
+“I felt like I was able to converse with Kim in an open and honest dialogue.
 Looking forward to my next session.”

 “I felt very comfortable because Kim seems very knowledgeable, caring and considerate.
 I am excited to go back! ”